 The above are just some examples of the many plugins that WordPress makes available for automating the distribution of your content online.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Sharing Phase – Summary
+WordPress Traffic Automation Blueprint: Content Syndication Phase – Summary

-Once your website or blog and plugins have been set up and expertly configured, all you then need to do to attract new traffic is add fresh content on a consistent basis.
+Once you have your website or blog and plugins set up and expertly configured, all you have to do to generate web traffic is publish fresh content regularly.

 Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next article in the WordPress Traffic System series.
+This step is covered in the next section of the WordPress Traffic System series.

 To read the rest of this article, click on the link below: